FELE

 Exhibit 1: Scenario

 You are the new assistant principal of an elementary school serving several neighborhoods in a small city.
 There are approximately 471 students enrolled in the school and 45 faculty members.
-Approximately 68% of the students qualify for free or reduced-price meals, 14% of students are identified as English learners, and 16.6% of students have identified disabilities.
+Approximately 68% of the students qualify for free or reduced-price meals, 14% of students are identified as English language learners, and 16.6% of students have identified disabilities.

 Student achievement scores on state assessments have been among the highest in the district over the past 5 years.
 Teachers tell you that they feel respected as professionals by the school community.
 They also share that students are well-behaved in class.